nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all animes currently displayed: `clear`

-Removes all anime currently displayed on the screen<br>
+Removes all anime currently displayed on the screen, upon user confirmation <br>
 Format: `clear`

-- Only animes from the current tab will be removed from the application
+- Only animes currently listed will be removed from the application
 - User will be prompted with a confirmation message, and can proceed by entering 'clear' again
 - Entering anything else will cancel the command

+### Finding an anime: `find`

+Finds all anime(s) that match specified keyword(s) in their names or genres (case-insensitive) and displays them as a list with index numbers<br>
+Format: `find [n/NAME KEYWORD]... [g/GENRE KEYWORD]...`

+- `NAME KEYWORD` refers to the name keyword(s) you are searching for
+- `GENRE KEYWORD` refers to the genre keyword(s) you are searching for
+- `find` has to be followed by at least one search term

+Example:
+*  `find n/boku no n/hero g/comedy`

+### View user statistics: `stats`

+Displays a pop-up window that shows the statistical breakdown of anime(s) in AniList<br>
+Format: `stats`